Latest > Representing for all The GolfPunks: Lee Elder

 But if Elder thought there would be balloons and bunting awaiting him in Georgia, he was wrong.
 During the week of the Masters, he would receive no less than six death threats.
 “I was always assured that nothing would happen inside here [Augusta], but I was worried about being outside.
 It was pretty frightening.”

-On April 10, 1975, Lee Elder stepped on to the first tee at Augusta and smacked a beauty straight down the middle.
+On April 10, 1975, Lee Elder stepped onto the first tee at Augusta and smacked a beauty straight down the middle.
 In one shot, after decades of vile abuse and intolerable discrimination, he had finally broken down one of the last remaining barriers in the game of golf.
 But while he would record three more Tour victories in his career and play on the victorious 1979 US Ryder Cup team, the stench of racism remained in the background.

 Even when Elder joined the Seniors Tour, he was still confronted by the kind of ignorance that he might have assumed would have dissipated in the wake of his breakthrough appearance at the Masters.
 But no. At the Kroger Senior Classic near Cincinnati, for example, Elder finished his round and asked a tournament official if he could get a courtesy car.
 According to the young woman in charge of the vehicles, there were no cars available.
 Moments later, however, Elder’s fellow pro, (the Caucasian) Bob Brue appeared and was offered a car immediately.
-When Brue declined the offer, Elder asked again but still the woman insisted that there were no cars for him to take.
+When Brue declined the offer, Elder asked again but still, the woman insisted that there were no cars for him to take.

 In his 1992 autobiography Just Let Me Play, Charlie Sifford was still critical of a system that singularly failed to promote or encourage black players in professional golf: “Lee Elder,” he said, “has won over $2 million at golf and was the first black to play in the Masters in 1975.
-But he never modeled clothes or did an American Express ad or was asked to be a guest commentator on a golf broadcast or was paid $10,000 to appear at some big corporation’s annual golf outing.
+But he never modelled clothes or did an American Express ad or was asked to be a guest commentator on a golf broadcast or was paid $10,000 to appear at some big corporation’s annual golf outing.
 He was never made a star by the sport, and now that he’s old, he’s just Lee Elder, the first black guy to play in the Masters…."